tylern4/tylern4.github.io/_posts/2016-01-29-FinalCountdown.md

 ![countdown](/images/countdown.gif)

-All the code can be found on my [github] and easily built on both linux and OS X with a simple `make` command.
+All the code can be found on my [github] and easily built on both Linux and OS X with a simple `make` command.

 [github]: http://github.com/tylern4/FinalCountdown